 LGBTQ+ History Month 2022

-Building on our previous collaboration, we worked with Sound and Music again in 2022 to celebrate LGBTQ+ History Month 2022 and offer paid opportunities for new works to UK-based LGBTQ+ composers, musicians, writers, and researchers.
-Scroll down to read more about this year's grant winners, and check back to read the commissioned editorial content as it's published.
+Building on our previous collaboration, we worked with Sound and Music again in 2022 to celebrate LGBTQ+ History Month 2022 in the UK and offer paid opportunities for new works to UK-based LGBTQ+ composers, musicians, writers, and researchers.
+Scroll down to find out more about the sonic and editorial work commissioned in 2022.

 Leon Clowes is an interdisciplinary emerging artist investigating the distance of memory and the space between sounds and words in space.